Understanding collagen: Mechanisms, misconceptions and what really matters

 Misconception 3: All collagen is the same

-Collagen varies by type and source, and these differences influence its structure and role in the body.
-Common collagen types include:
+Collagen formulations can vary by collagen type, source and approach, and these differences influence their structure and function in the body.

-• Marine collagen – predominantly Type I, often used for skin-focused applications
+- Marine collagen – predominantly Type I, often used for skin, gut and general connective tissue support

 Misconception 4: Vegan collagen is the same as collagen